ycpcs/cs481-fall2020-RT/assign/assign07.md

 Submit the draft report as a **shared Google Doc** with your instructors.
 We will make comments directly in your shared document.

-Submit the final report **in PDF format** via email to your instructors.
+Submit the final report **in PDF format** via email to your instructors (as well as post in the shared Google Drive).